CekanLucas/Notes/React.md

 <span class="Beige"><span class="SkyBlue">**React**</span> uses a syntax extension of JavaScript called <span class="Turquoise">JSX</span> that allows you to write <span class="DarkOrange">HTML</span> directly within JavaScript.
 This has several benefits.
 It lets you use the full programmatic power of JavaScript within <span class="DarkOrange">HTML</span>, and helps to keep your code readable.
 For the most part, <span class="Turquoise">JSX</span> is similar to the <span class="DarkOrange">HTML</span> that you have already learned, however there are a few key differences that will be covered throughout these challenges.**</span></span>

 For instance, because <span class="Turquoise">JSX</span> is a syntactic extension of JavaScript, you can actually write JavaScript directly within <span class="Turquoise">JSX</span>.
-To do this, you simply include the code you want to be treated as JavaScript within curly braces: `{'this is treated as JavaScript code'}`.
-Keep this in mind, since it's used in several future challenges.
+To do this, you simply include the code you want to be treated as JavaScript within curly braces: `{'this is treated as JavaScript code'}`

 However, because <span class="Turquoise">JSX</span> is not valid JavaScript, <span class="Turquoise">JSX</span> code must be compiled into JavaScript.
 The transpiler Babel is a popular tool for this process.
 For your convenience, it's already added behind the scenes for these challenges.
 If you happen to write syntactically invalid <span class="Turquoise">JSX</span>, you will see the first test in these challenges fail.